delphicventurescode/AMPES_myPESTLERepo/README.md

 My email address: <first_name> dot <last_name> at gmail dot com will always reach me.

+The email address ending in 2012 also works, and, in fact, emails sent to the above email address get forwarded to the email address ending in 2012.

+So, either one works.

 2. Classes taught:

    - Brand Management: Trimester 4, MBA